This article includes the following:

 - To extend or shorten a selection, press Shift, then click the location to which you want to extend or shorten the selection.

-- To make a free selection when Snap is enabled, press Command, then make the selection.
+- To make a free selection when Snap is enabled, press Command (macOS) or Ctrl (Windows), then make the selection.

 - To select on multiple tracks, press Shift to select multiple tracks, then make your selection.